tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority NCI TODOs:
  - **prepare for 10/23 update (update labdb after)**
- - **for every feature look for correlation b/w irAE grade and feature freqs (i.e. at baseline but also over time later...)**
- - **re-do baseline LM thing only using visit a var not also group (i.e. worried I took away important group signal by using group*time...), hope time will take into account group*time interaction though**
- - **add figs to slides of ICI/ICI+group effects (batch corrected, logit transformed data, logit easy just need to make sure batch is corrected for... so look at residuals I guess as y-axis now?), shortlist of features in .Rmd but also check features from last presentation**
- - try out IMPACD w/ Stephan help: https://dillonhammill.github.io/CytoExploreR/articles/CytoExploreR-Manual-Gating.html to learn transformations, gating... then can try actual IMPACD out https://github.com/BenaroyaResearch/Khor_covidvax_response_IMPACD/blob/main/Gating.Rmd
+ - **try out IMPACD w/ Stephan help: https://dillonhammill.github.io/CytoExploreR/articles/CytoExploreR-Manual-Gating.html to learn transformations, gating... then can try actual IMPACD out https://github.com/BenaroyaResearch/Khor_covidvax_response_IMPACD/blob/main/Gating.Rmd**
+ - re-do LM stuff using CTCAE grade-based severity (just put grade 0 for no irAE?) and just do this for cancer groups (0 for AID/HC doesn't make sense?), like had hits in 1st .pptx, also some from irAE group LM, make sure any plots are batch corrected residuals...
+ - check for correlations b/w CTCAE grade and irAE severity not just at baseline
  - look at ratio of IRs to activation markers
  - try PCAs and stats again using LOGIT + Z-scored freqs
  - try plotting % change from baseline for longitudinal visits rather than absolute % or transformed values?